 If you have purchased shares or debentures of an Indian company in foreign currency, rupee depreciation may affect your returns.

-It is quite possible that you may have made gains in rupee terms but loss in foreign currency terms.
+It is quite possible that you may have made gains in rupee terms but made losses in foreign currency terms.
 Is there a relief?

 For such cases, there is relief under Section 48.
 Your capital gain/loss will be calculated in foreign currency and reconverted into Indian Rupees for finding out capital gains.